-Learn 5 ways you can become debt-free and free up your finances.
+Explore 5 ways you can become debt-free and free up your finances.
+Learn how to stop using credit cards, track expenses, and involve others to get out of debt.

 Consumer debt is a bad thing.
 Most everyone knows that.
 Sure, it will be harder to get out of debt than it was to get into (I can promise you that).
-But, with these 5 tips to become debt free, you can and will get out of debt if you truly adhere to them.
+But, with these 5 tips to become debt free, you can and will get out of debt if you truly follow them.
+The freedom of being debt-free is always worth the sacrifice to get there.

 1) Take Inventory and Track Expenses